DGEs2018/Traineeship-progress/Week12/journal.md

     justify-content: space-around; // evenly spreads the items, with equal spacing
     justify-content: space-between; // splits items so they are equally spaced in the middle (justify-content: aligns items along the main axis)
+    flex-direction: row; // from left to right
+    flex-direction: row-reverse; // from left to right in reverse order
+    flex-direction: column; // from top to bottom
+    flex-direction: column-reverse; // from top to bottom in reverse order
+    flex-flow: row wrap or column wrap; // shorthand property for `flex-direction` and `flex-wrap`allows for flexibility of items on the main or cross axis, to follow multiple lines  (also works of row-reverse and column reverse)
+    flex-grow: 1; controls how much space how much of space should be assigned.
+The rest of the space comprises the difference between the container and of the flex items altogether.
+    flex-shrink: 0; // means, no shrink is applied.
+    flex-shrink: 1 or 2 or 3;  // space becomes shrunk depending on the factor following the number of items.
+    flow-wrap: wrap; // allows for flex items to flow onto multiple lines (nowrap is the default)
     align-items: flex-end; or flex-start; or center; or baseline; or stretch; //aligns vertically aligns items along the cross axis accordingly (a combination of justify-content and align-items could also be used)
     place-items: a shorthand for flex-flow and
-    }
+    order: ;// sets the order so that items are sorted in ascending order (also negative values are allowed) }
     ```